 Nurturing successful learners; growing responsible citizens

 At Carlton Miniott Primary Academy we want our children to be happy and secure.
 We want them to love learning and embrace challenge.
 We believe that the purpose of education is to nurture responsible citizens of the future and to enable them to make a positive contribution to society and care for the wider world.
-Our curriculum is designed to inspire ambition in our pupils, to broaden their horizons and empower them to achieve success in their future lives.
+Our curriculum is designed to inspire ambition in our pupils, to broaden their horizons and empower them, with the knowledge and skills, to achieve success in their future lives.

 We have designed a broad, balanced curriculum that:

 - provides clear progression in subject knowledge and skills and enables children to gain deep understanding and sustained mastery as they move through school.

 - is filled with rich, first-hand, purposeful experiences that excite, engage and inspire our pupils.

 - allows time and space for creativity and imagination.

 - is outward-looking and uses environments and expertise beyond the classroom

 - has a local, national and global dimension